greggersaurus/OpenSteamController/vcf_wired_controller_d0g_57bf5c10.bin.md

             * PC Start Address for IRQ can be found at code offset 0x98
                 * For vcf_wired_controller_d0g_57bf5c10.bin this is 0x000001e9
                     * set $pc = 0x000001e8
-        * Interrupt 19 - CT32B1
-            * Called when 32-bit Counter 1 times out because no connection has been achieved
-            * Simulate until interrupt is setup and ready to be "triggered"
-                * Simulate until undefined instruction (WFI)
-            * PC Start Address for IRQ can be found at code offset 0x8C
-                * For vcf_wired_controller_d0g_57bf5c10.bin this is 0x000001b9
-                    * set $pc = 0x000001b8
-            * Simulate interrupt on MR0
-                * set {int}0x40018000 = 1
-            * Make sure GPREG1 is not clear to show setup has occurred??
-                * set {int}0x40038008 = 1
-                * TODO: It is an assumption this is set by USB IRQ.
-Not sure what value is right, other than not 0 at this point.
-            * Clearing of MR0 interrupt?
-                * set {int}0x40018000 = 0 at instruction 0x6180
-                    * This just causes IRQ to exit and WFI
-            * IRQ checks 0x10000848, is this set by USB IRQ firing?
-                * TODO: Maybe correct step is to simulate USB IRQ first?

         * Interrupt 21 - USART
             * Probably don't care about this so much
             * PC Start Address for IRQ can be found at code offset 0x94